-From the architect.
+Text description provided by the architects.
 Poly house was built for a couple with elementary school-age children.
 Like all families today, they spend a considerable amount of their time away from home, at school or at work.
 Nonetheless, their living space forms a stage where everyday life patterns are repeated, and this everyday life is an inseparable, organic whole.
 When designing a dwelling, sharing time and space and respecting privacy are contradictory yet essential rules.
 Within this, we always seek new stories and look forward to small pleasures and deviations as if they were events in themselves.

 Poly house poses the question of how a fixed architectural structure can respond to the patterns and desires of the occupants' constantly changing lives, and suggests an answer.
 It is also a process that shows a new interpretation of the functions and aesthetics of the ideal home.